On the Density arising from the Domain of Attraction between Sum and Supremum: the $\alpha$-Sun operator: General Case

 \subsection{Continued Fraction Forms}

-Our final representation of $ g(x) $ is as a continued fraction, however this is best expressed in terms of a related function rather than $ g $ itself. \begin{definition} Let $ L(z;\gamma,\alpha) $ be the Laplace transform of the generating function $ g(x) $, for $ \Re(z) > 0 $.
+Our final representation of $ g(x) $ is as a continued fraction, the utility of which can lie in the fact that they may have better convergence properties than series or products forms.
+In our case the continued fraction form is best expressed in terms of a related function rather than $ g $ itself. \begin{definition} Let $ L(z;\gamma,\alpha) $ denote the Laplace transform of the generating function $ g(x) $, for $ \Re(z) > 0 $,

 Thus we have the convergent expansion due to \eqref{G_asymptote} for $ |z|>(1-\alpha)^{\gamma} $